Hong-Kong-International-School/machine-learning-for-sustainable-development-Keisuke54/README.md

 ### SDG's goal: **Quality Educaiton**

 # File description
-- `DataGeneration.py` contains training data generation through amplifying initial questions and answering to them via Cohere API
+- `DataGeneration.py` contains training-data generation through amplifying initial questions and answering to them via Cohere API
 - `conversation.py` is the original ouput from running `DataGeneration.py`
 - `conversation2.py` is the inspected version of `conversation.py` which removed conversations that seemed to cause inaccuracy
 - `LLM.py` contains the architecture and training of the main language model